Report a problem

 Timescales for repairs will vary according to the severity of the defect.
 Orders will be raised for a contractor to repair within 2 hours, 24 hours, 7 days or 28 days, depending on the nature, location and type of problem.

-It is not always possible to get to every defect within the usual timescales, because of the amount of problems that arise all over the city’s roads.
-In these circumstances, we will prioritise the most urgent issues wherever possible.
+It is not always possible to get to every defect within the usual timescales, because of the amount of problems that arise all over Brighton & Hove's roads.
+In these circumstances, we'll prioritise the most urgent issues wherever possible.

-Our Highways asset management policy and strategy describes how we will maintain the city’s highway network over the long term.
+Our highways asset management policy and strategy describes how we will maintain Brigton & Hove's highway network over the long term.

-Our Strategy for Well-Managed Highway Infrastructure describes how we are keeping to national highway standards.
+Our Strategy for Well-Managed Highway Infrastructure describes how we're keeping to national highway standards.